 Nothing others do to you is because of you.
 What others say and do to you is because of their own reality.
 When you become immune to their actions, you won’t be the victim of needless suffering.

-Do your best, and you will avoid self-judgment, self-abuse and regret.
+Do your best, and you will avoid self-judgment, self-abuse, and regret.

-Thousands of years ago in Mexico there were a group of people of knowledge, called Toltec.
+Thousands of years ago in Mexico there was a group of people of knowledge, called Toltec.
 They were scientists and artists who came together.
 This book is their story told by the author who is a Toltec.

 MY WISH FOR YOU

 To all of you, I wish you a happy, organized, and authentic fall.